 If your Costa Rican veterinarian doesn’t do the authorization, you will need to go to the Ministry directly to get it done yourself.
 You need to bring a fiscal and archivo stamp which you can buy at most bookstores.

 The Costa Rica pet export certificate takes 1-2 days for authorization and needs to be done within 30 days before your departure date to the US.
-Additionally, this certificate is valid for only 21 days (new in July 2019, used to be 30).
+Additionally, this certificate is valid for only 21 days (used to be 30).

 Step 2: At the Airport